JerryJohnThomas/noteon/readme.md

-Eventually want to asd crdt and teams feature and live sharing maybe add a publish button that will make it a page public
+Eventually want to asd crdt and teams feature and live sharing maybe add a publish button that will make it a page public ocr on images to search is another thing tags